bjamturley/MedSchoolAtlas/Embryology/Ectoderm - Neurulation.md

 ![[Pasted image 20230827111446.png]]
 # Clinical pearls
 ## Lissencephaly
 Absence of folds in the brain.
 Overly thick gray matter development causes a smooth brain and an unmyelinated area.
-This does not appear until ==week 5==.
+This does not appear until ***week 5***.

 **Symptoms**: Motor problems, seizure, diminished cognitive function **Treatments**: Anti-seizure drugs and physical therapy